next-identity/ni-drupal-oidc/README.md

 3. **Button Settings**
    - **Login Button Text**: Customize the text displayed on the login button
    - **Register Button Text**: Customize the text displayed on the register button
+   - **Preview**: See how your buttons will look with the Next Identity branding

+4. **Advanced Settings**
+   - **User Info Endpoint**: Optional override for the user info endpoint
+   - **Use Next Identity favicon**: Option to replace your site's favicon with the Next Identity favicon

 ## Usage